Portsmouth F.C.: 2003–2017: Premier League and decline

 The FA Cup win had also earned Portsmouth a place in the 2008–09 UEFA Cup, the club's first time playing European football.
-Their first European match was a 2–0 victory over Vitória de Guimarães in the first round on 18 September.
-Portsmouth went on to win the tie 4–2 on aggregate, progressing to the group stage.
-On 25 October 2008, Redknapp suddenly left Portsmouth for a second time, leaving his assistant Tony Adams to be promoted to the managerial role.
-On 27 November 2008, Portsmouth drew 2–2 with Milan, going 2–0 up through goals from Younès Kaboul and Nwankwo Kanu, but conceding two goals later in the game.
+On 25 October 2008, Redknapp left Portsmouth for a second time, leaving his assistant Tony Adams to be promoted to the managerial role.
+On 27 November 2008, Portsmouth drew 2–2 with AC Milan, going 2–0 up, but conceding two goals later in the game.
 Adams was dismissed in February 2009.
-Youth team coach Paul Hart took over as manager until the end of the season, and Portsmouth were guaranteed Premier League safety on 16 May 2009.
-Portsmouth finished the 2008–09 Premier League season in 14th place.
-On 26 May, Portsmouth accepted a bid from Emirati businessman Sulaiman Al Fahim to purchase the club.
+Youth team coach Paul Hart took over as manager until the end of the season, eventually finishing in 14th place.
+Because of the financial problems suffered by the club, Portsmouth were forced to sell several of their top players and high earners.
+Al Fahim completed the takeover on 26 August 2009.
+As the early stages of the 2009–10 season progressed, the finances dried up and the club admitted on 1 October that some of their players and staff had not been paid.
+Owing to the financial difficulties, the Premier League placed the club under a transfer embargo.